Veriqloud/hw_sim/README.md

 {"status":"error","message":"pause already pending or running"}
 ```

+At startup, the simulator removes its stale idle acknowledgement, starts the filesystem watcher, and creates `/tmp/qkd_ready`.

 The `pause` command starts a simulated recalibration.
-The simulator removes the shared `/tmp/qkd_ready` flag, waits through a filesystem watcher for the player-specific idle acknowledgement created by `gc` (`/tmp/node_idle_alice` or `/tmp/node_idle_bob`), sleeps for the requested duration, resets the IPC FIFOs, and recreates `/tmp/qkd_ready`.
+The simulator removes the shared `/tmp/qkd_ready` flag, waits through the watcher for the player-specific idle acknowledgement created by `gc` (`/tmp/node_idle_alice` or `/tmp/node_idle_bob`), sleeps for the requested duration, resets the IPC FIFOs, and recreates `/tmp/qkd_ready`.
 It removes a stale idle acknowledgement before starting, but leaves the new one for `gc` to remove when the node resumes.
 These paths can be overridden with `qkd_ready_path` and `node_idle_path` in `ipc_config`.